Outpatient Specialty Clinics:

 Inpatient Neurorehabilitation

-Within this rotation, residents focus on evaluating and treating children with traumatic or acquired brain injuries who are admitted to the inpatient unit for neurorehabilitation.
+Within this rotation, residents focus on evaluating and treating children with traumatic or acquired brain injuries who are admitted to the Institute’s inpatient rehabilitation unit for neurorehabilitation.
 Residents are part of an interdisciplinary treatment team, and their responsibilities include conducting neuropsychological evaluations, offering education and recommendations to family and staff members, providing cognitive rehabilitation and supportive psychological services, and assisting with treatment and discharge planning.
-Residents also evaluate children with a range of other disorders who are admitted to the inpatient unit for a variety of medical concerns, including spinal cord injuries and chronic pain disorders.
+Residents also evaluate children with a range of other disorders who are admitted to the inpatient rehabilitation unit for a variety of medical conditions, including spinal cord injuries and chronic pain disorders.

 Outpatient Neurorehabilitation